How to Contol Permissions to OSMeta

 2. Create a new Joomla access level

-3. Allow the required user access to OSMeta
+3. Grant the user access to OSMeta

-4. Deny the required user access to other components
+4. Restrict access to other components

-5. Test the final result.
+5. Test the final setup

-Step #1.
-Create a new Joomla user group
+Step #1: Create a new Joomla user group

-• In your Joomla administrator panel, go to "Users" > "Groups" > "Add new group":
+• In your Joomla admin panel, go to "Users" > "Groups" > "Add New Group":

 go to groups add new group

-• You will see the "Users: Groups" screen.
-In the top left corner, click "New":
+• You’ll see the "Users: Groups" screen.
+Click "New" in the top left corner:

 click new

-• This will open the "Users: New Group" screen.
-Enter the title of your new group into the "Group Title" filed.
-For my demonstration, I entered "Meta Data Editors":
+• On the "Users: New Group" screen, enter a name for your new group in the "Group Title" field.
+For this example, I’ve used "Meta Data Editors":

 create new group for your meta data editors